The Ultimate Matcha Crawl Through Manhattan's Best Shops

 Stop 4: Matchaful (NoLita) - 2:00 PM

 An afternoon pick-me-up at NYC's matcha roastery pioneer.
 Matchaful was one of the first NYC cafés to source directly from Japanese farmers and roast (technically, grind) matcha in-house.
-The Prince Street flagship features a tasting bar where you can sample different matcha grades side-by-side.
+The Prince Street flagship features a tasting bar where we can sample different matcha grades side-by-side.

-Order a Matcha Flight ($14)—three 2oz pours of ceremonial, premium, and culinary grade matcha prepared identically to highlight the differences.
+We highly recommend the Matcha Flight ($14)—three 2oz pours of ceremonial, premium, and culinary grade matcha prepared identically to highlight the differences.
 It's revelatory for understanding why ceremonial grade costs more: the umami depth, lack of bitterness, and smooth finish are incomparable.

 Transit tip: Walk south on Mulberry St toward Grand St (12 minutes).